 A good starting point for fat loss is a macronutrient breakdown of 45/30/25 (carbs, protein, fat).
 However, it’s best to test what works best for you.
 I am in the process of testing a high fat diet so my numbers will vary quite a bit depending on what I’m testing.
 From here, you can modify the distribution according to how you feel and perform in the gym and how your body responds to this combination.
 In numerous conversations with personal trainers and bodybuilders, many find that a 40/40/20 (carbs, protein, fat) breakdown is also effective.
 This is the split that Arnold Schwarzenegger used in his career in bodybuilding as mentioned in Arnold Schwarzenegger Encyclopedia of Bodybuilding.
 I recommend this book for anyone interested in fat-loss, muscle building, and ultimately improving body composition.

 As my body has been my personal science project for quite some time, I’ve experimented with a variety of splits.
 Two months leading into a bikini contest, my split looked like 30/40/30 of carbs, protein, and fat.
-Nowadays, I’ve been testing a high fat diet that looks more like 20/50/30 of carbs, fat, protein.
+Outside of competitive bodybuilding, my macros generally lean toward higher fat and protein.
+Every few days, I’ll lean heavier into carbs.
+The decision to dial up carbs is based largely on training and recovery, how often my muscles cramp, whether I feel bloated, and how many days it’s been since I had a heavier carb-feeding day.

 In the end, improving body composition is about understanding how you respond to certain diet and training protocol and sticking to what works.
 It is key to test what works best for your body and lifestyle as individual circumstances and needs can vary greatly.
 Play around with your calorie-intake and macronutrient breakdown and hone in on what’s effective for you and not the person next to you at the gym.
 If it’s not working for you, change your diet and/or training, and if ain’t broke, don’t fix it.
 Give your body time to adjust and enjoy the process.